 Are ESFJs too dependent on others' approval?

-The MBTI literature does identify a tendency among ESFJs to seek external validation, which is a natural consequence of their dominant Fe orientation toward social harmony and responsiveness to others' feelings.
+The MBTI literature does identify a tendency among ESFJs to seek external validation, which is a natural consequence of their dominant extraverted feeling orientation toward social harmony and responsiveness to others' feelings.
 However, Myers and Myers (1995) note that this sensitivity to social feedback is also the source of ESFJs' considerable strengths in empathy, community-building, and interpersonal care.
 Quenk (2002) observes that well-developed ESFJs learn to balance their responsiveness to others' opinions with internal standards of self-evaluation, reducing their vulnerability to approval-seeking while maintaining their social gifts.

 What is the difference between ESFJ and ENFJ?

 Both types share Extraverted Feeling (Fe) as their dominant function, but their auxiliary functions create significantly different orientations.
 ESFJs use Introverted Sensing (Si) as their auxiliary, grounding their social engagement in practical experience, established customs, and concrete caregiving.
 ENFJs use Introverted Intuition (Ni), which orients their interpersonal energy toward long-range vision, symbolic meaning, and transformative personal development.
-In practice, ESFJs tend to be more tradition-honoring and practically focused in their care, while ENFJs are more future-oriented and idealistic (Thomson, 1998).
+In practice, ESFJs be more tradition-honoring and practically focused in their care, while ENFJs are more future-oriented and idealistic (Thomson, 1998).

 How do ESFJs handle conflict?